 Stop and stick a fork in it.

-Take off a few of the hats you wear and finally…
+Finally, take off a few of the hats you wear and remember…

 You’ve done enough.